giaco8020/itabus-api/README.md

 Itabus is an Italian road transport company operating exclusively within Italy.

+The name of the stations is accepted only in Italian!
+Example:
+        * 'MILANO' is valid station
+        * 'MILAN' is not valid station
 The project is developed for information purposes.
 **Do not use this code for evil purposes and respect the service offered. **